brightmart/text_classification/README.md

 3.Episodic Memory Module:

   use an attention mechanism and recurrent network to updates its memory.

+  a. gate as attention mechanism:

+     two-layer feed forward nueral network.input is candidate fact c,previous memory m and question q. features get by take: element-wise,matmul and absolute distance of q with c, and q with m.

+  b.memory update mechanism: take candidate sentence, gate and previous hidden state, it use gated-gru to update hidden state. like: h=f(c,h_previous,g). the final hidden state is the input for answer module.

-  a.need for multiple episodes===>transitive inference.
+  c.need for multiple episodes===>transitive inference.

   e.g. ask where is the football? it will attend to sentence of "john put down the football"), then in second pass, it need to attend location of john.

-  b.attention mechanism:

-     two-layer feed forward nueral network.input is candidate fact c,previous memory m and question q. feature get by take: element-wise,matmul and absolute distance of q with c, and q with m.

-  c.memory update mechanism: h=f(c,h_previous,g). the last hidden state is the input for answer module.

 4.Answer Module:
+take the final epsoidic memory, question, it update hidden state of answer module.

 -------------------------------------------------------------------------